Term structure modelling with overnight rates beyond stochastic continuity: The affine framework for overnight rate modelling

-Explicit expressions for ZCB prices can be obtained either by applying the general result from Proposition \ref{prop:Y} or by a direct computation of the conditional characteristic function of the time-integral $R_T=\int_0^T \rho_t\eta(dt)$, as illustrated in the next subsection under a specific assumption on the distributional properties of the jump sizes.
+Explicit expressions for bond prices can be obtained either by applying the general result from Proposition \ref{prop:Y} or by a direct computation of the conditional characteristic function of the time-integral $\int_0^T \rho_t\,\eta(dt)$, as illustrated in the next subsection under a specific assumption on the distribution of the jump sizes.